Approximately 116 liver transplants in 2015 (Cleveland location), including:

 Why Choose Cleveland Clinic for Your Liver Transplant?

-Cleveland Clinic is one of the nation's overall best hospitals, according to U.S. News & World Report's 2013-14 "America's Best Hospitals" rankings.
-Cleveland Clinic is ranked fourth in the country and is recognized for excellence in most of the medical specialties ranked by the magazine.
+Cleveland Clinic is one of the nation's overall best hospitals, according to U.S. News & World Report's 2014-15 "America's Best Hospitals" rankings.
+Cleveland Clinic is ranked fifth in the country and is recognized for excellence in most of the medical specialties ranked by the magazine.

 Cleveland Clinic's liver transplant program is a member of the Ohio Solid Organ Transplant Consortium (OSOTC) and the United Network for Organ Sharing (UNOS), meeting all their requirements for liver transplants.